Galle Fort

 Walking the Walls

-The ramparts are the first thing to do.
-The walk around the full perimeter takes about an hour at an ambling pace and gives views of the ocean on three sides and the mainland town on the fourth.
-The lighthouse at the southern tip (1939, though lighthouses have existed here since the 1600s) is the reference point.
-The evening walk on the western walls, with the sun going down over the Indian Ocean and the surf breaking on the rocks below, is one of the better free experiences in Sri Lanka.
+Walk the ramparts first.
+The full perimeter takes about an hour at an easy pace with ocean views on three sides.
+The main gate has a VOC plaque dated 1669 with a lion motif worth examining closely.
+The lighthouse at the southern tip is the geographic reference point.
+The western walls at sunset, with the Indian Ocean visible below and the surf on the rocks, is one of the best free experiences in Sri Lanka.

 Inside the Fort